QUARK-framework/QUARK/docs/tutorial.rst

 Of course there is a default option, which will include all available options.

-Depending on your installed modules, you will need to install different Python packages.
+Depending on your configured modules, you will need to install different Python packages.
 We provide the option to generate a Conda file or a pip requirements file, which you can use to install the required packages.
-You can also install multiple QUARK environments and then switch between them via:
+You can also configure multiple QUARK environments and then switch between them via:

 ::

    python src/main.py env --activate myenv2

 **Note:**  Different modules require different python packages.
-Be sure that you python environment has the necessary packages installed!
+Be sure that your python environment has the necessary packages installed!

-To see which environments are installed, please use
+To see which environments are configured, please use

 ::